mpv-player/mpv/DOCS/man/en/vo.rst

         first render the video into a video-sized RGB texture, and draw the result on screen.
 The luma scaler is used to scale the RGB image when rendering to screen.
-The chroma scaler is used only on YUV conversion, and only if the video uses chroma-subsampling.
+The chroma scaler is used only on YUV conversion, and only if the video is chroma-subsampled (usually the case).
         This mechanism is disabled on RGB input.
         Specifying this option directly is generally useful for debugging only.